microsoft/FluidFramework/.changeset/gentle-hats-appear.md

 "@fluidframework/test-utils": major
 ---

-Remove `IFluidRouter` from DataObject interfaces and classes
+Removed `IFluidRouter` from DataObject interfaces and classes

 The `IFluidRouter` property has been removed from a number of DataObject related classes: